sanukag/ai-maintenance-assistant/docs/containerisation.md

 # Containerisation

-The Docker setup packages the FastAPI application and worker-facing Next.js interface together with a dedicated ingestion worker.
+The Docker setup packages the FastAPI application and worker-facing Next.js interface together with a dedicated ingestion worker and Qdrant vector index.
 Docker Compose provides their local network, runtime configuration and persistent data volume.
 The API persists each upload before returning, while the worker performs OCR, visual analysis, chunking, embedding and storage in the background.